Letchworth: Recreation routes

-Art Gallery
+Art gallery

-Broadway Gallery in a not-for-profit art gallery owned and managed by the Letchworth Garden City Heritage Foundation.
+Broadway Gallery is a not-for-profit art gallery owned and managed by the Letchworth Garden City Heritage Foundation.
 Situated in the former Letchworth Art Centre, the Gallery opened to the public in 2016 with an exhibition of painter and prinkmaker Richard Smith (artist), who was born and grew up in Letchworth.

 Cinema

 Letchworth had one of the first purpose-built cinemas in the country, the Picture Palace (later the Palace Cinema) on Eastcheap, which opened in 1909 and closed in 1977.
 The town's remaining cinema is the Art Deco-style Broadway Cinema at the corner of Eastcheap and Gernon Road, which opened on 26 August 1936 with a black tie gala screening of Follow the Fleet starring Fred Astaire and Ginger Rogers.
-From the 1990s the Heritage Foundation ran the cinema in partnership with its owners, before taking full control in 2008.
+From the 1990s, the Heritage Foundation ran the cinema in partnership with its owners, before taking full control in 2008.
 The building was extended in 2016 to allow the main screen to be used as a both a cinema and theatre.

+Local media

+Local news and television programmes is provided by BBC East and ITV Anglia.
+Television signals are received from the Sandy Heath TV transmitter.
+The town's local radio stations are BBC Three Counties Radio on 95.5 FM and Heart Hertfordshire (originally BOB FM) on 106.9 FM.
+The local newspapers are The Comet and Hertfordshire Mercury.